“Public charge” rule change would harm Texas families. How to help stop it:

 - National information and tools from the Protecting Immigrant Families-Advancing our Future campaign:

 - bit.ly/PIFresources – all of the Protecting Immigrant Families campaign’s resources, including fact sheets, expert analysis, and media coverage

 - Sign up for the national Protecting Immigrant Families listserv

 Who Would Be Affected: How and Why

 To understand the wide reach of this proposed “Public Charge” rule, it’s important to remember that the rule doesn’t just affect the individual immigrant applying for a green card or visa.
 It also affects their family members, who are primarily U.S. citizens, and in some cases may be green card holders (LPRs) themselves.
-Though family members of a parent who has not yet gained Legal Permanent Residence are likely feel the greatest pressure to drop healthcare and hunger supports, even parents who already have a green card may have legitimate fears under the proposed rule.
+Though family members of a parent who has not yet gained Legal Permanent Residence are likely feeling the greatest pressure to drop healthcare and hunger supports, even parents who already have a green card may have legitimate fears under the proposed rule.
 Here are some of the reasons why.

 A body of research over the last 20 years shows that eligible U.S. citizens who live in families that also include a non-citizen have been significantly less likely to access health care and food than children and adults who do not have a non-citizen family member.